+For two and a half years we would rarely talk while we walked past each other in our small college town.
 When we first met, you thought I was arrogant and prideful.
-For two and a half years we would rarely talk while we walked past each other in our small college town.
 At the time, we never could have imagined that one day we would get married.
-In a twist of irony, two weeks before we started dating you still didn’t know as you told one of your best friends, “I could never date a guy like him.
-He is too sure of himself.”
+In a twist of irony, two weeks before we started dating you still didn’t know as you told one of your best friends, “I could never date a guy like him.”

 Then something changed.

 You wanted to talk late one night outside of your dorm.
-We even got scolded for talking too late into the night.
+We were scolded for talking too loud and late into the night.
 We first became friends, then we became best friends, and then you became the love of my life.
 Ten years of marriage and three kids later, you still have my heart and always will.

-I tell everyone every day that you are a better person than me, and I’ll continue to say that to the grave.
-But if I should make it to the grave prematurely, I want you to have this letter to guide you on exactly what you should do for our family.
+I tell everyone every day that you are a better person than me.
+We both know you are more likely to live a longer life, too.
+If I should make it to the grave prematurely, I want you to have this letter to guide you on exactly what you should do for our family.

-When I die, you’re going to realize that you are immediately financially independent.
-If not, reading this will teach that to you.
+When I die, you’re going to realize that you are immediately financially free.

 So, I’m going to walk you through exactly what you should do with it.